Sitecore-Hackathon/2020-FRESHERS/README.md

 The purpose of this repository is to provide a sample which shows how to structure the Hackathon submissions.

-# Documentation of the website are avialable under Document folder named Hackathon.docx
+# Documentation of the website are available under Document folder named Hackathon.docx